5675sp/tutorials/Driverless AI/natural-language-processing-sentiment-analysis /natural-language-processing-sentiment-analysis.md

      ![dropped-columns](assets/dropped-columns.jpg)

-     However, please note that if you decide to keep the non-text columns, the NLP algorithms will still work on the non-text columns.
+     - However, please note that if you decide to keep the non-text columns, the NLP algorithms will still work on the non-text columns.

  4. **Test Dataset** -  The *Test dataset* is a dataset used to provide an unbiased evaluation of a _final_ model fit on the training dataset.
-It is not used during training of the model and results are available at the end of the experiment.
-Select the `AmazonFineFoodReviews-test-26k.csv` dataset as follows:
+It is not used during training of the model.
+Therefore, select the following dataset for the test dataset option: ```AmazonFineFoodReviews-test-26k.csv```:

      ![test-dataset](assets/test-dataset.jpg)